Memory and memory disorders

 How can memory be treated?

-Listen to an interview (in finnish) with Ari Rosenvall, a specialist in general practice, about how stress and hurry can affect memory and how memory can be looked after.
+Listen to an interview (from Spring 2015, in Finnish) with Ari Rosenvall, a specialist in general practice, about how stress and hurry can affect memory and how memory can be looked after.
 Learn more about how to detect the symptoms of a memory disorder and how such disorders are treated.